Heartbreak and Honor

 He whirled, his body tense and alert.

 Tasara lunged, swinging the blade in an arc intended for his neck.
 “Depraved sot.”

-Ducking, he leaped away, her dagger slicing air instead of flesh.
+Ducking, he leapt away, and her dagger sliced air instead of flesh.
 Half-crouched and keenly alert, he regarded her.

 “Ah, the gypsy wench I expected.”
-Straightening, and apparently unperturbed at practically being skewered, he pointed at her dagger.
+Straightening, and unperturbed at practically being skewered, he pointed at her knife.
 “I do believe you tried to impale me.
 Most ungrateful of you, I must say.”

 “Tasara?”
 György’s sleep-thickened voice mixed with Lala’s sniffles.